DyogenIBENS/Agora/doc/HowTo.md

 ##### Single-side junction

-This step will insert the contigs of weak families created above and insert them in the CARs.
+This step will insert the contigs of non-robust families created above and insert them in the CARs.

 ```bash
 src/buildSynteny.integr-halfinsert.py \